ExpediaGroup/bull/README.md

 * in case the conversion is not needed as the primitive type and the destination type are the same it will return an empty `Optional`
 * in case the conversion function is unavailable or no not possible the method throws a : `TypeConversionException`

+## `Map` transformation samples

+Samples on how to transform a `Map` and all others function applicable on it can be viewed [here](https://hotelsdotcom.github.io/bull/transformer/mapTransformer.html)

 ## Documentation